EAST DENMARK: A smogasbord of 22 pristine islands scattered around Zealand and the wild island of Bornholm in the Baltic sea

 Far, far to the East the island of Bornholm lies is isolation.
 It's part of Denmark, but the landscape and to some extend also the local tongue is more close to Sweden.
 It is a fascinating place to roam around.

-Hiking and camping excursions to 18 unique island destinations off Zealand in Denmark & Bornholm
+Hiking and camping excursions to 22 unique island destinations off Zealand in Denmark & Bornholm

 Starting at 12 o’clock North of Zealand, the remote and wildly isolated island of Hesselø lies in Kattegat Ocean.
 Very few people have been to the island or even know about its existence.
-Further southwest lies Sejerø with a mild climate and hilly landscape.
+Further southwest lies Sejerø with a mild climate and hilly landscape, and some of the beast snorkeling and spear fishing spots in all of Denmark.
 Closeby is Nekselø, one of the most beautiful islands in all of Denmark with a wild coastline that calls for good day treks.
 In the Storebælt Ocean lies uninhabited Musholm which is a great day tour by kayak.
-Going south in Storebælt, two islands, Agersø and Omø are silent islands with idyllic villages that have kept their original preindustrial structure.
+Going South in Storebælt, three islands, Agersø, Egholm and Omø are silent islands with idyllic villages that have kept their original preindustrial structure.

 Further up north in Zealand lies two long fiords, Isefjord and Roskilde Fjord, the former almost 35 kilometers in length and Denmark largest of its kind.
 The two fiords have a number of very small islets, but two larger islands – Orø and Eskilsø - are nice to visit to enjoy the beautiful landscape.

-- IV: South Funen Archipelago
+PART IV: South Funen Archipelago

-- VI: The South Sea Islands
+PART VI: The South Sea Islands